Creating and saving calendar events

 Create and configure calendar events to save them to the user calendar.

 If you need to create an event in a user’s calendar from a SwiftUI app, you can use the EventKit framework.
-EventKit provides native access to the Calendar app so you can create, read, and manage events directly.
+EventKit provides native access to the user’s device calendar, allowing you to create, read, and manage events directly.

 Before interacting with the calendar, you must declare the reason for access in your app’s Info.plist.